Allure of the Seas: Technical details

 The classified length of Allure of the Seas is the same as that of her sister, 360 m, though she is reported to be 50 mm longer than Oasis of the Seas.
 According to the shipyard, this is not intentional and such small differences in length may occur simply due to the temperature of the steel in a ship as big as this.
 The gross tonnage of Allure of the Seas is 225,282 and her displacement is equal to that of Oasis of the Seas, which is estimated to be around 100,000 metric tons, slightly less than that of an American Nimitz-class aircraft carrier.
 Her steel hull alone weighs roughly 54,000 tons.

-The ship features a two-deck dance hall, a theatre with 1,380 seats, an ice skating rink, 7 distinct "neighborhoods", and 25 dining options, including a Starbucks coffee shop at sea.
+The ship features a two-deck dance hall, a theatre with 1,380 seats, an ice skating rink, 7 distinct "neighborhoods", the Ultimate Abyss dry slide, the longest dry slide at sea featured on other Oasis Class ships, and 25 dining options, including a Starbucks coffee shop at sea.
 Many of the ship's interiors were extensively decorated by muralist Clarissa Parish.

 Before beginning service from Port Everglades, Allure of the Seas was fitted with an 80 kW solar array by BAM Energy Group which powers the shopping district.
 The system cost US$600,000 and covers an area of 2000 m2.
 It uses Uni-Solar BIPV laminates designed to withstand foot traffic and marine conditions.